HedvigInsurance/racoon/CONTRIBUTING.md

 - We try to reuse design tokens from our theme for things like colors, paddings, text size, etc
 - Theme should be treated as compile-time constant.
 Just import values from it instead of using dynamic theme API
+- Rare cases when you need dynamic colors should be handled via CSS variables

 ### Responsive design

-Customizing markup for different viewports often causes issues with SSR and re-hydration.
-Therefore, we render all markup needed (sometimes duplicate) and hide/show relevant content using CSS.
+Customizing markup for different viewports often causes issues with SSR and hydration.
+Use `useResponsiveVariant` for cases when rendering client-side only is OK.
+Otherwise, we render all markup needed (sometimes duplicate) and hide/show relevant content using CSS.

 ## Storyblok